 What You Need to Know

 Medicare Supplement Plan G, also called Medigap Plan G, is a supplemental policy that has become more common since it was first made available a few years ago.
-And thanks to the phasing out of the popular Medigap Plan F in 2022, Plan G is now the plan of choice for many.
+And thanks to the phasing out of the popular Medigap Plan F, Plan G is now the plan of choice for many.
 (Plan F is still available if an individual was 65 before January 1, 2020, or if they qualified for Medicare due to a disability before January 1, 2020.)

 Medicare Supplement/Medigap Overview

 There are 10 standardized Medicare Supplement policies (A, B, C, D, F, G, K, L, M, N) that help reduce your costs under Original Medicare (Part A and Part B).
 Medicare doesn’t fully cover all treatments and services, leaving “gaps” that these policies can fill.

 If you have a Medigap policy, you can use any doctor, hospital, or facility that accepts Medicare in the U.S. and U.S. territories such as Puerto Rico or the Virgin Islands.
 The healthcare providers must be enrolled in Medicare and must accept new Medicare patients.
 The majority of doctors and hospitals in the U.S. take Original Medicare.1 Six of the plans (C, D, F, G, M, N) cover foreign travel emergencies up to plan limits — typically $ 50,000-lifetime limit coverage after an initial $250 deductible in the first two months of travel .2